okdistribute/level-rest-parser/README.md

 var server = http.createServer(router)''
 server.listen(8000)''
 ```

 *note: this uses res.end() under the hood.*

+#### Auto incremented keys
+See https://github.com/karissa/level-restful/blob/master/models.js#L53 for an example of auto incremented keys.

+#### Compound Keys and Shared Containers
+This library extens from [eugeneware/level-orm](https://github.com/eugeneware/level-orm), which has examples of Compound Keys and Shared Containers.
+Instead of using Models, use this library's RestModels.

 # License
 Copyright (c) 2014, Karissa McKelvey